Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 [[Back to top]](#table-of-contents)

 ### Color Palette
-f

 <img src="static/readme-assets/color-palette.png" alt="Homepage color palette.">

 [[Back to top]](#table-of-contents)

 ## Accessibility

-To make the homepage more accessible to a wider audience of users I have taken into account the following:
+To make the homepage more accessible to a wider audience of users I have, amongst other things, taken into account the following:

 - Ensure there is enough contrast between the font colors and background colors
 - Include individual page titles for every page